 In real estate, cybercrime frequently takes the form of wire fraud.
 Criminals reach out directly to homebuyers pretending to be an agent and requesting funds be wired to fraudulent accounts — wiping out homebuyers’ savings in the process.
 ALTA.org reports less than 29% of these cases fully recover their lost funds.

-Earnnest has solved this problem by creating a fully vetted, closed network of escrow holders.
+Earnnest has solved this problem by eliminating wires.
+Our digital payments use a fully vetted, closed network of escrow holders.
 This means fraudulent accounts can not show up in the transaction.
 When creating an earnest deposit request, the agent chooses their trusted escrow account inside our secure system.
 When the buyer pays, the receiving account is already selected and the funds transfer to the correct account, every time.

 Once you give Plaid permission to share your financial data, they securely transfer it from your financial institution to the Earnnest app through their application programming interface using Advanced Encryption Standard (AES-256) and Transport Layer Security (TLS).
 The only information that Earnnest receives is an encrypted token that we use to create your payment.